Skip to main content

 Vyvanse overdose is avoidable.
 There are steps that you or a loved one can take to prevent Vyvanse overdose:

-1. Follow a titration schedule.
+• Follow a titration schedule.
 Titration is the process of gradually increasing a drug dose until it produces the greatest benefit.
-A healthcare professional will follow a titration schedule to assess how Vyvanse is working.
-People who use Vyvanse for the first time will receive a low dose, and then the amount is increased in weekly intervals.
+Your healthcare provider will advise you on a dosing schedule.
+People who use Vyvanse for the first time will receive a low dose, and then the amount is increased in weekly intervals if needed until the most effective dose is reached.
 Following a titration plan under the medical advice of a healthcare provider ensures that the meds are safe and that the lowest dose possible is given.

-2. Avoid certain antidepressants.
+• Avoid certain antidepressants.
 Vyvanse interacts with antidepressant drugs that increase the level of serotonin in the body.
 Too much serotonin increases the risk of a serious Vyvanse side effect called serotonin syndrome, which can be life-threatening.
-To prevent this reaction, Vyvanse should be avoided with certain antidepressants such as monoamine oxidase inhibitors (MAOIs).
+To prevent this reaction, Vyvanse should not be taken with certain antidepressants classified as monoamine oxidase inhibitors (MAOIs).
+If approved by the healthcare provider, Vyvanse may be taken with other antidepressants such as SSRIs, but the patient should be closely monitored.
 Before taking Vyvanse, let the doctor know about all prescription medications and supplements being taken.

-3. Avoid alcohol.
+• Avoid alcohol.
 Alcohol is a sedative and counteracts the stimulant effect of Vyvanse.
 Therefore, drinking alcohol can make it feel like Vyvanse is not working.
 This can lead to people taking higher doses of Vyvanse because they don’t feel the effects of the drug.
 Alcohol should not be mixed with prescription stimulants due to the increased risk of overdose.
+Alcohol can also impair judgment and potentially lead to misuse or overdose.

 Vyvanse misuse